-A regional study area (RSA) that encompasses 23,878 ha within the Bow River watershed between the east boundary of Banff National Park and Exshaw (Figure 7).
+- The Project, which encompasses the 157 ha where development will occur. - A regional study area (RSA) that encompasses 23,878 ha within the Bow River watershed between the east boundary of Banff National Park and Exshaw (Figure 7).

-Within these two primary spatial boundaries, the assessment considered various scales, as appropriate to the VEC and potential issue of concern.
-For example, the wildlife assessment considered the boundaries of wildlife corridors adjacent to the Project boundaries, and throughout the RSA.
+Within these two primary spatial boundaries, the assessment considered various scales as appropriate to the valued environmental component and potential issue of concern.
+For example, the wildlife assessment also considered the boundaries of the proposed wildlife corridor adjacent to the Project, and throughout the RSA.
+For most VECs, the assessment focused spatially on effects inside the Project area.